majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

      'redirect_uri' => 'https://your_link ',

-6) excute  php artisan migrate in command line
+6) excute  php artisan migrate in command line  und if you have any problem with your database just run  (php artisan migrate:refresh)

-7) excute  php artisan serve in command line
+7) run  php artisan serve in command line